Home > Outdoor > Hiking

 Winter means different things depending on your location.
 From the snowy Colorado mountains to the dry Arizona desert and up to the perpetually wet Pacific Northwest, we put these boots to the ultimate test.

-Read on for the full list, or jump to a favorite below.
-And if you need more help choosing, check out our handy comparison chart, buyer’s guide, or FAQ sections at the bottom of this article.
+Read on for the full list, and if you need more help choosing, check out our handy comparison chart, buyer’s guide, or FAQ sections at the bottom of this article.

 Best Overall Winter Hiking Boot